-- As you cut back, try black tea instead.
-Researchers at Kaiser Permanente Medical Care Program of Northern California in Oakland found that women who drink tea, even caffeinated black tea, have increased fertility.
-All tea comes from one plant and it is the processing of the leaves that give us the variety of types.
+As you cut back, try black tea instead.
+Researchers at Kaiser Permanente Medical Care Program of Northern California in Oakland found that women* who drink tea, even caffeinated black tea, have increased fertility.
+All tea comes from one plant and it is the processing of the leaves that give us a variety of types.
 Black tea is simply the matured leaf that is more oxidized and therefore has developed chemical properties that yield higher caffeine content.
 Although the content is highest amongst all the teas, it is much less than coffee and therefore is a great place to start as you cut back.
-Add some milk, honey or even some spices and there you have a treat that rivals the creamy and rich characteristics of your old cup of joe.
+Add some milk, honey, or even some spices and there you have a treat that rivals the creamy and rich characteristics of your old cup of coffee.

-- Go green.
 Not only does green tea contain even less caffeine (about 1/3 of the amount) but it also boasts numerous health benefits.
 Green tea is rich in anti-oxidants, that keep you beautiful inside and out

-- Herbal tea is worth a shot.
+Herbal tea is worth a shot.
 There are some herbal teas that mirror the characteristics of black tea and some even mimic coffee.
 Barley tea, also known as Kukicha, if steeped long enough, leaves behind a dark and substance that again can be dressed up with all the fix-ins.
 Have fun with tea.
 For exciting and exotic choices of all varieties, I love to visit McNulty’s Rare Tea and Coffee on Christopher Street.